polyaxon/polyaxon/site/docs/intro/scaling/mapping.md

 Polyaxon provides a feature for running parallel executions based on a list of configurations called [mapping](/docs/automation/mapping/)

 One major difference between mapping and other hyperparameter search options, is that the user is responsible for providing the list of configurations.
-The mapping can be leveraged to receive a list of configurations based on an external service that make suggestions.
+The mapping can be used to receive a list of configurations based on an external service that generates suggestions.

 In order to make this tutorial usable for all Polyaxon users, we will run several configurations in parallel using the **eager mode**.